Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

         template: nil
 ```

 We define persistent volumes, all workflow steps and some other metadata.
-Model training will be done in parallel (for mnist classifier and autoencoder model), while data-loading/model-uploading/model-deploying/model-testing will be done consequently.
+All the steps will be executed consequently.

-### execute-python template
+### `execute-python` template

 During workflow execution we would need to run different Python scripts including the downloading script.
 We can abstract this stage to execute any Python script.